-Other operating (income) expense, net.
-Notable items include (i) accretion expense due to the passage of time on our asset retirement obligations, (ii) transaction expenses which represent incurred costs associated with our Working Interest Sale in the second half of 2021 and (iii) the gain on sale of pipeline line-fill during the second quarter of 2022.
-See Note 2 in our 2021 Annual report for additional information regarding our asset retirement obligations and Note 13 to our unaudited consolidated financial statements included elsewhere in this Quarterly Report.
+Other operating expense, net.
+These costs include accretion expense due to the passage of time on our asset retirement obligations.
+See Note 2 in our 2021 Annual Report for additional information regarding our asset retirement obligations.

 Non-operating income (expense)